FabioRovai/SapphireGAN/README.md

-# infinite - work in progress
+# Project AIM: GAN make simpler, from saving images to image super-resolution - work in progress!! - But already working